arunreddy-padala/Android_NoteTakingApp/README.md

 E) Developed the application based on MVVM Clean Architecture which contains domain, presentation, and data components supporting multiple usecases and view models.
 Utilised Dagger Hilt for dependency injection.

+F) Added unit test cases to test the ordering of the notes by tile, color and date either by ascending or desceding order.

+G) Added instrumented test cases to test the functionality related to toggling the order selection button.

+H) Added End to End tests that test the functionality related to saving a note, editing and saving it again.
+Also, tested functionality related to note ordering and whether it is displayed correctly on the main screen.

 Home Screen:

 <img width="370" alt="Screenshot 2022-06-07 at 11 33 06" src="https://user-images.githubusercontent.com/102451295/172473615-2fcca538-6e1c-4809-939f-e4daf2d8848b.png">